plone/documentation/askforhelp.rst

     I pasted the log to `pastie.org <http://pastie.org/>`_ and here is the link for the log entry http://pastie.org/123123

 - Be specific - tell us why you are trying to accomplish something and then tell us what the problem is.
-Here are some guidelines how to form a good question for Internet discussion.
+Here are some guidelines on how to form a good question for Internet discussion.

 - Do not copy-paste text to chat.
 This disrupts other people chatting about other topics.
 Instead please paste the full traceback error log to `pastie.org <http://pastie.org/>`_ and then paste the link to your error log or code (from your browser's address bar) to the chat.